Khanak21/DocQuery-AI/README.md

  DocQuery-AI is an AI tool created to converse with uploaded CSV and PDF files and provide us with information about the questions posed.

 # Features:
-- **ChatWithPDF:** A feature enabling users to securely communicate and interact with multiple PDFs at the same time.
+- **ChatWithPDF:** A feature enabling users to communicate and interact with multiple PDFs at the same time.
 - **ChatWithCSV:**  A functionality facilitating user interaction and management with multiple CSV files at the same time.
 - **Download:** Capability to download the query and the corresponding result in the pdf format.
 - **Plot Graph:** Functionality for graphical representations of data.

 ## Tech Stack:
 ### Libraries